PE Premium 2022-23

 · providing places for pupils on after school sports clubs and holiday clubs

-How we used the Sports Premium money at Woodfall Primary School
+How we used the Sports Premium money at Woodfall Primaryand Nursery School

 We used the recently allocated Sports Premium for the year 2021-22 to help us to develop and continue the thriving and diverse sports culture at our School.

-· Engaged sports specific coaches to deliver extra-curricular activities in a range of sports.
+· Engaging sports specific coaches to deliver extra-curricular activities in a range of sports.

-· Provided specific sports training opportunities for teaching staff via coaching to improve our/teachers' use of specific feedback to improve performance.
+· Providing specific sports training opportunities for teaching staff via coaching to improve our/teachers' use of specific feedback to improve performance.

-· Purchased specific resources to assist the delivery of PE and games.
+· Purchasing specific resources to assist the delivery of PE and games.

-· Celebrated gifted and talented students by engaging them in sport specific camps lead by local/professional clubs, to encourage them to develop skill sets.
+· Celebrating the gifted and talented students by engaging them in sport specific camps lead by local/professional clubs, to encourage them to develop skill sets and recognize their ability.